-We love to show you new places and routes to enjoy and discover with your MalagaCar the many beautiful corners that our beautiful province of Malaga has to offer.
+We love to show you new places and routes to enjoy.
+Discover with your MalagaCar the many beautiful corners that our beautiful province of Malaga has to offer.

-The Axarquia, the easternmost region of the province of Malaga is still one of the great open secrets, with many corners, spectacular nature and white villages to discover; today we show you some of the most beautiful ones.
+The Axarquia, the easternmost region of the province of Malaga is still one of the great open secrets: With many corners, spectacular nature and white villages to discover.
+We show you some of the most beautiful ones.

 The 11 most beautiful villages of the Axarquia

 The name Axarquia originates from the Arabic word for the direction of a place towards the east.
 From the many centuries of the presence of Arabic culture in the area, the white villages, nestled on the slopes of the mountainous area, still bear witness to it today.

 Even today it takes some effort to get there.
 On narrow, winding roadswe drive along the mountainous secondary roads.

 They are ideal villages to discover with slow travel or as starting points for hiking routes.
 The Axarquia is home to the highest mountain in the province, La Maroma, with more than 2,000 metres.

 The Axarquia comprises a total of 31 municipalities.
 The larger coastal towns of Vélez-Málaga, Rincón de la Victoria, Nerja or Torrox may be familiar to you.
 Today we take you through secondary roads discovering the Moorish legacy of the white villages nestled in the hillsides.

 Alfarnate and its oldest inn in Andalusia

 Situated at almost 900 metres above sea level and bordering the neighbouring province of Granada.
 This village was an obligatory stop on the way from the coast to the interior.